Wasfi Tal: Career

 Following the war, he served various positions in the Jordanian government, rising to higher positions after his abilities captured King Hussein's attention.
 His first tenure as prime minister in 1962 was short-lived, he resigned in 1963 over widespread criticism of his perceived pro-Western views.
 He was appointed prime minister again in 1965, which saw an improved climate of economic activity, but resigned just before the onset of the Six Day War in 1967.
 He was appointed again as prime minister in 1970 during Black September, the conflict which saw Palestine Liberation Organization fighters (fedayeen) expelled from Jordan.
 Earning the ire of PLO leaders for his role in the conflict, he was assassinated by the Black September group outside a Cairo hotel hosting an Arab League conference.
 Tal was succeeded by Ahmad Lozi as prime minister immediately after the incident.

+Tal's policies

+As Prime Minister, Wasfi Tal prioritized the strengthening of Jordan’s economy and the enhancement of its military capabilities.
+He also worked towards improving relations with both Western and Arab nations.
+His foreign policy was characterized by a delicate balancing act between maintaining close ties with the United States and other Western powers while preserving Jordan’s position within the Arab world.

+Tal's domestic policies were centered around economic development, infrastructure projects, and maintaining internal security.
+He recognized the importance of addressing the grievances of both Jordanians and Palestinians within the country, although tensions between these two groups remained high.
+After dismantling armed groups in Jordan and safeguarding the country's prestige and stability, Wasfi Tal's popularity surged, and he was widely regarded by Jordanians as a national hero.
+However, his role in the handling of Palestinian issues, particularly during the 1967 war and the Black September conflict, made him a controversial figure.
+While he was seen as a protector of Jordan’s sovereignty, many Palestinian groups and their supporters viewed him as a symbol of the monarchy's opposition to Palestinian rights.
+Because of Tal's actions towards the PLO, hostility arose between Tal and some Arab rulers and leaders.

+It is recorded in the Jordanian Prime Ministry's biography of Tal that he was cautious with public funds and rejected corruption.
+He lived simply, forgoing privileges, and considered his office an uncompromising and serious obligation.
+One of his achievements was establishing the University of Jordan.

 Tal was known for his belief in collective Arab action and supported the Palestinians' struggle for freedom of their homeland.
 The New York Times reported that "he was hated and feared most of all by the extremists because he was a rational man who sought a practical accommodation with Israel."